+Abstract: Common-sense physical reasoning is an essential ingredient for any intelligent agent operating in the real-world.
 For example, it can be used to simulate the environment, or to infer the state of parts of the world that are currently unobserved.
 In order to match real-world conditions this causal knowledge must be learned without access to supervised data.
-To solve this problem, we present a novel method that incorporates prior knowledge about the compositional nature of human perception to factor interactions between object-pairs and to learn them efficiently.
-It learns to discover objects and to model physical interactions between them from raw visual images in a purely unsupervised fashion.
-On videos of bouncing balls we show the superior modelling capabilities of our method compared to other unsupervised neural approaches, that do not incorporate such prior knowledge.
-We show its ability to handle occlusion and that it can extrapolate learned knowledge to environments with different numbers of objects.
+To address this problem we present a novel method that learns to discover objects and model their physical interactions from raw visual images in a purely unsupervised fashion.
+It incorporates prior knowledge about the compositional nature of human perception to factor interactions between object-pairs and learn efficiently.
+On videos of bouncing balls we show the superior modelling capabilities of our method compared to other unsupervised neural approaches that do not incorporate such prior knowledge.
+We demonstrate its ability to handle occlusion and show that it can extrapolate learned knowledge to scenes with different numbers of objects.

-TL;DR: We introduce a novel approach to common-sense physical reasoning that learns physical interactions between objects from raw visual images in a purely unsupervised fashion
+TL;DR: We introduce a novel approach to common-sense physical reasoning that learns to discover objects and model their physical interactions from raw visual images in a purely unsupervised fashion

 Keywords: Common-sense Physical Reasoning, Intuitive Physics, Representation Learning, Model building

 Code: [![github](/images/github_icon.svg) sjoerdvansteenkiste/Relational-NEM](https://github.com/sjoerdvansteenkiste/Relational-NEM) + [![Papers with Code](/images/pwc_icon.svg) 2 community implementations](https://paperswithcode.com/paper/?openreview=ryH20GbRW)